nhn/tui.calendar/docs/en/apis/theme.md

 #### month-moreViewTitle

 Specifies the header area of the 'more events' pop-up of the monthly view.
-The background color can be specified as `backgroundColor`, and the default value is `'inherit'`.
+The background color can be specified with `backgroundColor`, and the default value is `'inherit'`.

 | Default                                                                     | Example                                                                    |
 | --------------------------------------------------------------------------- | -------------------------------------------------------------------------- |